Brown's Chicken & Pasta

-Brown's Chicken & Pasta, also known simply as Brown's Chicken, is a chain of fast food restaurants specializing in fried chicken.
+Brown's Chicken & Pasta, also known simply as Brown's Chicken, is an American chain of fast food restaurants specializing in fried chicken.
 It is based in the Chicago metropolitan area.

 History

 The chain traces its origins to 1949, when John and Belva Brown opened a restaurant in Bridgeview, Illinois.
 Brown's expanded to many locations throughout the United States in the 1970s.
 In the 1980s, pasta was added to the menu and eventually to the name of the company.
 In the 1990s, a traditional grill named "The Chicago Way" was added to all Brown's restaurants.
 After 2005, the company contracted their locations to exclusively within the Chicago metropolitan area.
 Former company president Frank Portillo is the brother of Dick Portillo, founder and former owner of The Portillo Restaurant Group, which was sold to Berkshire Partners in 2014.
+According to the company's website, there are 22 restaurants as of 2024.